DHSYan/.dotfiles/readme.md

 detects if the cursor is at row 0, and do something about when it hit column notch" Try Programmers Dvorak??
 Change keyboard layout based on a shell? instead of the keyboard it self?
+- Obsidian.nvim when [[]] in notes, don't have it use id as filename.